apache/royale-docs/features/mxml.md

   - **The encoding**: this tells the compiler what text encoding to use to translate the bits of code into letters and numbers to display in the UI.
 The default is `utf-8`, but some applications use different encodings that suit their specific needs.

 **The main tag**: This tag includes everything else on the page.
 For a full application, it usually starts `<js:Application...` and ends as the last line of the file: `</js:Application>`.
-In the example above, which is for a module that could be included in a larger application, the main tag defines a group: `<j:Group...` and closes at the end of the file: `</J:Group>`.
+In the component example above for a module that could be included in a larger application, the main tag defines a group: `<j:Group...` and closes at the end of the file: `</:Group>`.

 The main tag's **attributes** are very important for configuring and launching the application.
 The attributes can include:

-  - the page's name, which may appear in a header bar or in metadata the browser displays.
+  - the app or component's name, which may appear in a header bar or in metadata the browser displays.
   - a declaration of **namespaces**.
 These are the location of resources you may want to use in the app.
-Declaring their namespaces means you can deploy a control, container, or some other neat thing from that namespace without much struggle.
-In the example above, because we declare the `xmlns:j="library://ns.apache.org/royale/jewel` in the main tag, we can later deploy buttons from that namespace (like `<j:Button text="Apache"/>`) very simply.
+Declaring namespaces means you can deploy a control, container, or some other neat thing from that namespace without much struggle.
+In the component example above, because we declare the `xmlns:j="library://ns.apache.org/royale/jewel` in the main tag, we can later deploy buttons from that namespace (like `<j:Button text="Apache"/>`) very simply, using just "j" instead of the full URL of the namespace.
   - simple property values like the width and height of the app or module.
   - if the app or module implements or inherits from some other app or module.
   - what should happen as soon as the app is ready (something like `initialize="addEventListener('dataReady', dataReadyHandler);configurator.send()"`)

-You write what this file does, how it does it, and what the user sees as a result, after this main tag and before its closing tag at the end of the file.
+You write what this file does, how it does it, and what the user sees as a result, inside this main tag, after it opens and before its closing tag at the end of the file.
 See the "What your file _may_ have" section, below.

 ### What your file _should_ have ###